nhan1905/Quantitative_Benchmark_LLM_IAQ/README.md

 - OpenRouter API to access LLMs
   1) Login to OpenRouter: https://openrouter.ai/
-  2) Create an API by following these steps: **Settings / API Key / Create API Key** (Note: Some LLM are free-of-charge, but some others are not.
-Therefore, to prevent the sudden interuption during LLM runnig, we encourage to pay for API service.)
+  2) Create an API by following these steps: **Settings / API Key / Create API Key**
+  3) Note: Some LLMs are free-of-charge, but some are not.
+Therefore, to prevent the sudden interuption during LLM runnig, we encourage to pay for API service.
-- In this study, we used Google Colab platform.
-Several LLMs takes hours to complete generate solution for the entire 480 problems.
-Therefore, we encourage user to use Pro+ version.
+- Several LLMs takes hours to complete generate solution for the entire 480 problems.
+Therefore, we encourage you to use Pro+ version of Google Colab platform.
 - Alternative, other platform can be used to run LLMs on local machine but this will be memory-consuming.
-# 3.
+# 3. Step-by-Step Re-implementation